agupta231/Wireless-earbuds-wire-management/README.md

 Were you like me and got a pair of wireless earbuds so you _finally_ run out of excues to skip the gym?

-Then you realize that the wire was _wayy_too long, and that there was no way that you could run with that!
+Then you realize that the wire was *way* too long, and that there was no way that you could run with that!

 So instead of tying a knot and going to the gym, I opted to stay inside in my